globalstripe/otakus-list/README.md

 You need to add this to the end of your PlanetScale DB's connection String

 ?sslaccept=strict

+Remove anything else at the end of the string and just add that

 Usually in you .env file